Telodendria/Cytoplasm/README.md

 The first argument is a Cytoplasm array of the command line arguments, and the second is a Cytoplasm hash map of environment variables.
 Most linkers will let programs omit the `env` argument, or both arguments if you don't need either.
 The return value of `Main()` is returned to the operating system, as would be expected.

 Note that both arguments to Main may be treated like any other Cytoplasm array or hash map.
 However, do not invoke `ArrayFree()` or `HashMapFree()` on the passed pointers, because memory is cleaned up after `Main()` returns.

+## License

+All of the code and documentation for Cytoplasm is licensed under the same license as Telodendria itself.
+Please refer to [Telodendria &rightarrow; License](/Telodendria/Telodendria#license) for details.

+The Cytoplasm logo was designed by [Tobskep](https://tobskep.com) and is licensed under the [Creative Commons Attribution-ShareAlike 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.